roman-milk/roman-milk.github.io/caitlyn-fucks-her-new-daddy.md

+===

- ****** Caitlyn Fucks Her New Daddy ****** byNonStopFunGuy© More silence, maybe some kissing or something, just a little bit of her moaning.
+More silence, maybe some kissing or something, just a little bit of her moaning.
 I hold my breath for that, hoping to hear anything that would let me know what he or she was touching.
 After about a minute I get dizzy from not breathing, but I keep trying to remain as quiet as I can to spy on what they are doing.
 At that moment, it occurred to me that as I look out from under her bed, I see the doors of her closet and part of her wall.
 Now, if I installed full-size mirrors there, I probably would be able to see what was going on up there, and maybe NEXT time I can actually watch my daughter get fucked!
 Yeah, that's pretty clever, I thought to myself, I'll have to remember to do that.

  "Daddy," I heard Caitlyn moaned, "does your big cock have more cum for little Katie?"
 She giggled and I heard him sigh, and I almost could picture her rubbing his dick or balls.
 She laughed, whatever his response was pleased her, then he answered with confidence, "Honey Daddy is going to fill you with cum all night."